aosabook/500lines/pedometer/chapter.md

 TODO: A physicist, a mathematician, and a software engineer joke...

 Many software engineers reflecting on their training will remember having the pleasure of living in a very perfect world.
 We were taught to solve discrete problems, with defined parameters, in an ideal domain.
-We only had to deal with small, contained problems, and were often advised to ignore complexities.

 Then, we were thrown into the real world, with all of it's complexities and challenges.
 It's messy, which makes it all the more exciting.
 When you can solve a real-life problem, with all of it's quirks, you can build software that really helps people, every day.

-Let's take a look at a problem that looks straightforward on the surface, and gets tangled very quickly when the real world, and real people, are thrown into it.
+In this chapter, we'll examine a problem that looks straightforward on the surface, and gets tangled very quickly when the real world, and real people, are thrown into it.

 # A Basic Pedometer